javerous/TorChat-Mac/README.md

 All your settings are written on a file called `torchat.conf` - some other settings can be put in `~/Library/Preferences/com.SourceMac.TorChat.plist` by macOS, but it's mainly settings related to interface (Windows positions, last preference panel selection, last directory selected, etc.).
 Nothing related to your buddies, chats, etc.

-When you create a configuration file for the first time via the assistant, this file is created on the same directory as your `TorChat.app`.
+When you create a configuration file for the first time via the assistant, a configuration file is created accordingly to those specifications :

-This unusual behavior (usually, configurations are placed in `~/Library/Preferences` or similar) responds to specific purposes :
+- If your `TorChat.app` is in `/Applications/`, then your configuration file is created at this path : `~/Library/Preferences/torchat.conf`
+- If your `TorChat.app` is anywhere else, then your configuration file is created at the same directory as your `TorChat.app`.

+If you put TorChat in the Applications directory (first case), then it's supposed you want to respect standard macOS usage, and so we put stuff on the right places on your system.
+But if you put TorChat in another directory (second case), then we try to respond to those specific purposes :
 - Don't scatter private data everywhere in the computer.
 So if the computer is not yours, you can quickly delete this file once you have finished your chat.
 - Be able to create an "all-in-one" USB key / DMG.
 This way, you can just put TorChat.app, your configuration and your data files in a cyphered USB key / DMG, then plug-in it on any computer, chat, and eject when finished.
 No need to copy and expose your private data on the host computer.

 When `TorChat.app` is launched, it tries to find the configuration file in these places :
 - The same directory as your TorChat application (see upper explanations).